-21. 1 The keys to these low homicide rates and low rates of gun violence in 2 New England, the Mid-Atlantic states, and the settled Midwest were successful 3 nation-building and the degree to which the promise of the democratic revolution 4 was realized.
-Political stability returned, as did faith in government and a strong 5 sense of patriotic fellow feeling, as the franchise was extended and political participation increased.35 And self-employment-the bedrock of citizenship, self-6 7 respect, and respect from others-was widespread.
-By 1815, roughly 80 percent of women and men owned their own homes and shops or farms by their mid-thirties; 8 9 and those who did not were often white-collar professionals who also received respect from their peers.36 African Americans still faced discrimination and limits 10 on their basic rights in most Northern states.
-But despite these barriers, most 11 12 African Americans in the North were optimistic, after slavery was abolished in the North, about earning their own living and forming their own churches and 13 voluntary organizations.37 14 15 22.
+bedrock of citizenship, self-respect, and respect from others-was widespread.
+By 1815, roughly 80 percent of women and men owned their own homes and shops or farms by their midthirties; and those who did not were often white-collar professionals who also received respect from their peers.37 African Americans still faced discrimination and limits on their basic rights in most Northern states.
+But despite these barriers, most African Americans in the North were optimistic, after slavery was abolished in the North, about earning their own living and forming their own churches and voluntary organizations.38 22.
 That is why there was little interest among public officials in the North in restricting the use of firearms during the Early National period, except in duels.
-16 17 They took a strong stand against dueling in the wake of Alexander Hamilton's 18 19 20 21 35 Roth, American Homicide, 180, 183-186.
-22 36 Ibid., 180, 183-186.
-23 37 Ibid., 181-182, 195-196; Leon F. Litwack, North of Slavery: The Negro in the Free States, 1790-1860 (Chicago: University of Chicago Press, 1961); Joanne 24 Pope Melish, Disowning Slavery: Gradual Emancipation and "Race" in New 25 England, 1780-1860 (Ithaca: Cornell University Press, 1998); Sean White, Somewhat More Independent: The End of Slavery in New York City, 1780-1810 26 (Athens: University of Georgia Press, 1991); and Graham R. Hodges, Root and 27 Branch: African Americans in New York and East Jersey, 1613-1863 (Chapel Hill: University of North Carolina Press, 1999).
-28 death, because of the threat the practice posed for the nation's democratic polity 1 and the lives of public men: editors, attorneys, military officers, and politicians.38 2
+They took a strong stand against dueling in the wake of Alexander Hamilton's death, because of the threat the practice posed for the nation's democratic polity and the lives of public men: editors, attorneys, military officers, and politicians.39 23.
+Laws restricting the everyday use of firearms did appear, however, in the early national period in a number of slave states,40 where violence among citizens increased after the Revolution to extremely high levels.
+Revolutionary ideas and aspirations wreaked havoc on the 37 Ibid., 180, 183-186.